What to to do if your child is unable to attend school

 If a fixed penalty notice is issued it is a fine of £60 per parent per child which must be paid in one payment in 21 days.
 If unpaid, a further invoice of £60 per parent per child is issued; both individual invoices would then have to be paid making a total payment of £120 in 28 days.
 You should be aware that failure to pay the total amount within the timescale will result in legal action being taken.
 I hope we can count on your support in this matter.
 Please do not hesitate to contact the school if you have any questions.

 Each year the Governors set an attendance target.
 This year the target is 96% attendance.

 Illness and emergencies

 If your child is taken I’ll or has an accident during the day we will need to contact you as soon as possible.
 Please provide the school office with up to date home, mobile and work telephone numbers so we are able to contact you.
 It would also be helpful to have the number of a friend or relative who could collect your child in such an instance in case we are not able to contact you straight away.
 Children collected from or returned to school during the day must report to the school office for signing in or out of the register so that we have up to date information in case of a fire or other emergency.

-If your child or a member of your household develops symptoms of Coronavirus then you must isolate and book a coronarvirus test through the Government Website.
+If your child develops symptoms of Coronavirus then they must isolate and you should book a covid test through the Government website.
 A link to which can be found here.
 You must contact school as soon as possible to inform us of who has the symptoms and when they began.
-If a negative result is returned you can stop isolating and the children can return to school.
-If the result is positive then you must continue to isolate.
-The person with the positive test should isolate for 10 days and all other household members should isolate for 14 days.
-If the positive test is a child who attends our school please inform us immediately so that we can take the appropriate action to reduce the spread of the virus.
-This may include closing a class bubble.
+If a negative result is returned the can stop isolating and can return to school if well enough.
+If the result is positive then they must continue to isolate. for the period told to by Test and Trace.
+We would strongly recommend that other household members have a PCR to identify whether or not they are positive.